Multinationals must step up game to attract top business students

 At IMD, Julia De Vargas-Marquez says that careers services have evolved over the years.
 “There is more focus on building self-awareness and in supporting students in defining their individual career path.”
 This year IMD took the MBA class to Silicon Valley, Singapore, and Bangalore, India so students better understand that their decisions “will not just impact the business, but also society”.

-Sander Markiet, the head of career development at St Gallen, explained that they are preparing students, not just for the next job but for the next ten years.
+Sander Markiet, who manages career development at St Gallen, explained that they are preparing students, not just for the next job but for the next ten years.
 “In the midst of all this technology, there is a need to connect on a personal level with employees and clients.
 In this way, emotional intelligence becomes very important”.

 As an example, the University of St Gallen is working with UK-based Dramatic Resourcesexternal link, that uses interactive role-play and other tools to build business leaders’ confidence in communications.